-Growing as a Product Manager is hard!
+Growing as a Product Manager or Product Leader is hard!
 You often feel like there's so much to learn and the overwhelming amount of information on the internet leaves you with more questions than answers.
-My mission is to help you bring organisation and structure a challenge you may be facing as a Product Manager or new Product Leader leaving you with a sense of confidence to take the next step.
+My mission is to help you bring organisation and structure on a challenge you may be facing as a Product Manager or new Product Leader, leaving you with a sense of confidence about next steps to take.
 Whether you're just looking for another perspective on how you're thinking about something, need help unpacking your thoughts around something or simply not sure where to get started, feel free to reach out.
 And let's work on it together!

 My Mentoring Topics